YerevaNN/Parameter-Golf-Armenia/README.md

 ---

-## Prize (500,000 AMD — Eleveight)
+## Prize (500,000 AMD from Eleveight AI)

 ### Scenario A: One or more Armenia submissions on the OpenAI leaderboard

-If by the end of the competition (April 30) one or more submissions from Armenia appear on the [official OpenAI leaderboard](https://github.com/openai/parameter-golf?tab=readme-ov-file#leaderboard), the author of the best Armenia result gets the **500,000 AMD** prize, sponsored by Eleveight.
+If by the end of the competition (April 30) one or more submissions from Armenia appear on the [official OpenAI leaderboard](https://github.com/openai/parameter-golf?tab=readme-ov-file#leaderboard), the author of the best Armenia result gets the **500,000 AMD** prize, sponsored by Eleveight AI.

 ### Scenario B: No Armenia submission on the OpenAI leaderboard